 This scenario should never have been allowed to unfold and the team at Beat the Banks are committed to helping victims of scams like this.
 If you were persuaded by advisors to switch your money into a SIPP and then to invest in schemes like InvestUS, we would like to hear from you.
-Call today on 0800 193 1234 for a friendly, no-obligation chat to find out what we can do for you.
+Call us on 0800 193 1234 for a friendly, no-obligation chat to find out what we can do for you.